enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 Once the firmware has been compiled, it should be transferred onto the physical sensor hardware.
 This flashing process should be as automated as possible.
 If supported by the connected hardware and system environment, the flashing could ideally be initiated directly through the developed web application.
 In cases where full automation is not feasible, a command-line script should be provided as an alternative to manually performing the process in a development environment.
 The goal is to eliminate the need for tools such as the Arduino IDE and to streamline the setup of new sensor nodes across different platforms.

+### Data Handling and Storage

 After deployment, each sensor node should begin transmitting time-series data to the system using LoRaWAN.
 Since the data format may vary across projects or depending on the number and type of measured values, the system should include a centralized parsing mechanism that interprets incoming payloads and transforms them into a standardized internal structure.
 Parsed data should then be stored in an InfluxDB instance, which is a time-series database well suited for handling high-frequency data streams and is already used in existing research projects.
 It provides powerful tools for querying, filtering, and visualizing time-series data, making it a practical choice for both development and monitoring purposes.

 In addition, all parsed data points should also be persisted in a triplestore, which serves as the primary data storage within the system.
 These data are represented as Linked Data using the RDF model, and where possible, suitable schemas and ontologies should be applied to support semantic structure and interoperability.
 This semantic store enables flexible linking of data and metadata, and ensures long-term extensibility across different parts of the project.
 This dual-storage approach allows both technical users and non-technical stakeholders to access and interpret the data in ways that suit their respective needs.

+### Architectural Principles

+Beyond the functional aspects described above, the system should also follow modern software architecture principles to ensure maintainability, flexibility, and long-term viability.
+On both a high-level architectural and component level, responsibilities should be clearly separated through layered structures or microservice-based patterns.
+In that way, individual parts can be reused, exchanged, or extended independently.
+The platform should rely on well-established technologies to ensure reliability and sustainability over time.
+Additionally, it should be implemented in a portable way, for example through containerization, so that deployments can be performed across different environments with minimal configuration effort.

+The system should be designed to be as generic as possible, enabling its use beyond the scope of academic research.
+It should serve as a flexible foundation for a broad range of IoT applications, including those in industrial or commercial settings.
+To support future extensibility, the software architecture should follow a modular approach, allowing new or project-specific features to be added without impacting the stability of the core system.
+Where appropriate, such features should be optional and easily enabled or disabled based on the requirements of a given deployment.

 ## Value Proposition for Stakeholder --> Linus